Your Questions Answered

 When you first arrive at the treatment facility, you will go through an intake process.
-You will be assigned a AOD Clinician who will work with you on your recovery.
+You will be assigned a AOD Clinician who will work with you on your treatment, goals and outcomes.
 During this process, you will be asked questions on your substance abuse history and prior use.
 It is important to answer all questions as honestly and completely as possible in order to receive the best care.
-Our Doctor and our AOD Clinician will help devise a treatment plan that is specific to your individual needs.
+Our Consulting Doctor and our AOD Clinician will help devise a treatment plan that is specific to your individual needs.

-Once you have settled into the facility, you will receive a complete physical exam to identify any underlying conditions that should be treated during your detox..
+Once you have settled into the facility, you will receive a complete physical exam to identify any underlying conditions that should be treated during your stay at The Turning Point.
 For example, malnutrition and dehydration are common among people addicted to drugs and alcohol, so these issues will be addressed during treatment.

 Detoxing from alcohol, opiates, and other drugs can take anywhere from 7 days to 12 months, depending on your general level of health, the severity of the addiction, and other factors such as whether or not you suffer from polysubstance abuse.
 In some instances – such as with alcohol and opioid addictions – you may be given medications to help you deal with the withdrawal symptoms and to help lessen your cravings.